Click here to go to our page on MMIC design

 Click here to go to our page on T/R modules

 Think of this page as the ultimate MMIC supplier guide.
-A little history has been included for your information and entertainment here and there.
+A little history has been included for your information and entertainment.

 The field of MMIC suppliers and foundries is ever-changing.
 For example, during the recent twentieth century the word "MMIC" pretty much meant GaAs and InP products, but now other compound semis such as silicon germanium (SiGe) and gallium nitride (GaN) now must be considered.
 Even plain silicon CMOS has made inroads into GaAs territory!
 We try to stay on top of the MMIC topic, but if this page is more than three months old (see date on top right corner of the page), all bets on its accuracy are off.